List of post-nominal letters (United Kingdom): University degrees and academic qualifications

 These are usually given in ascending order, and may be followed by an abbreviation denoting the awarding Institute.
 "Hons" or "(Hons)" may be added after bachelor's or integrated master's degrees awarded with honours.

 Religious institutes and medical qualifications

 Religious institutes

 Some examples are given here.
-See the list of Catholic religious institutes for a fuller listing of current Catholic orders (although note that that article gives American-style post-nominals with stops; when used in the UK the stops should be omitted).
+See the list of Catholic religious institutes for a fuller listing of current Catholic orders (note that this article gives American-style post-nominals with stops; when used in the UK the stops should be omitted).

 Medical qualifications

 According to Debrett's, these are placed directly after orders, decorations and medals (i.e. replacing university degrees).
 Unlike other degrees, medical qualifications are listed in descending order, doctorates first.